antirez/disque/README.md

 Get in touch with us in one of the following ways:

-1. Join the `#disque` IRC channel at **irc.freenode.net**.
+1. Post on [Stack Overflow](http://stackoverflow.com) using the `disque` tag.
+This is the preferred method to get general help about Disque: other users will easily find previous questions so we can incrementally build a knowledge base.
-2. Post on Stack Overflow using the `disque` tag.
+2. Join the `#disque` IRC channel at **irc.freenode.net**.
-3. Create an Issue or Pull request if you wish.
+3. Create an Issue or Pull request if your question or issue is about the Disque implementation itself.

 Thanks
 ===